 For further assistance with QuickSearch or any other questions, feel free to contact us at the library!

-What are the main differences between searching QuickSearch and going to specific databases?
+What are the main differences between searching QuickSearch and using specific individual databases?

 As mentioned above, QuickSearch’s main advantage is that it allows you to search most of the library’s resources (like CINAHL, MEDLINE, the library’s eBooks, etc.) all at once.
-However, it does not search all of the library's resources.
+However, it not a one-stop search tool.
 Several resource collections and databases are excluded from the search, including the following major health science resources:

-Also, because it searches across so many subjects, QuickSearch only has general limiting options that do not extend far beyond source type, language, peer-reviewed, or publication date.
+Also, because it searches across so many subjects, QuickSearch only has general limiting options that do not extend very far beyond main limits like source type, language, peer-reviewed, or publication date.
 Meanwhile, as mentioned in the SHU Library Databases Tutorial, individual databases like CINAHL provide far more specialized limiting options that you may find useful.

 It is up to you how you want to explore the library's resources.
-Most students end up using a combination of the QuickSearch and searching the databases individually.
+Many students end up using a combination of the QuickSearch and searching the databases individually.